-While automated webinars and webinars as a sales tool have been around for quite a while now, they are definitely a “hot” tool right now, and if you’ve been watching the internet marketing scene at all in the past 3 months, you’re probably looking to get your piece of the webinar sales action.
+While automated webinars and webinars as a sales tool have been around for quite a while now, they are definitely a “hot” tool right now, and if you’ve been watching the internet marketing scene at all in the past few years, you’re probably looking to get your piece of the webinar sales action.

 1. Introduction & Social Proof

 The first thing you need to do in a webinar presentation is actually introduce who you are.
 Take 2-3 minutes to explain who you are, and why your attendees should listen to you.
 The goal here is to build rapport, get people to like & trust you. (which obviously helps you later, when it’s time to pitch!)